Update: Earth Trusteeship Forum, Bangkok (19 – 21 July 2019)

 "All global citizens are equal trustees of the Earth" – for the wellbeing of future generations and the community of life.

-We take this opportunity to share the following press statement from the organisers of the Earth Trusteeship Initiative about the exciting event being held in Bangkok between 19 - 21 July 2019, detailed below.
+We take this opportunity to share the following press statement from the organisers of the Earth Trusteeship Initiative about the exciting event being held in Bangkok between 19 - 21 July 2019, as detailed below.

 Living Law was amongst those privileged to participate in the launch event of the "Hague Principles for a Universal Declaration on Responsibilities for Human Rights and Earth Trusteeship" held at the Peace Palace in the Hague in December 2018 (the "Hague Principles").
 We have signed, and are amongst the supporters and endorsers of, the Hague Principles, which may be accessed online via the following link.